 1. Stay at ITC Grand Chola, Chennai

 The epitome of luxury and great hospitality, ITC Grand Chola is in a class of its own.
 Opulent decor, rich in luxuries and amenities, and a huge property in the heart of the city; it is everything you would want from a hotel.
 From the many dining options, each with enough standing to draw crowds on its own merit, to the spa and swimming pools, a stay here is sans any cutting of corners.
 All out, indulgent luxury.
-For more about our stay at the Grand Chola, read here.
+Read more about ITC Grand Chola Chennai – Opulent Luxury in a Palatial Hotel.

 ITC Grand Chola: No. 63, Mount Road, Guindy, Chennai- 600032, Tamil Nadu, India.
 P: +9144 2220 0000